Morrison spent basically all his life in the animal shelter. Now is time for him to travel the world.

 It took a lot of work and dedication to teach him to sit down, to come when he is called, to stand, to learn where he could sit at home and where he could not … Adopting a dog is not an easy task, it requires effort, time, dedication and patience.

 Since February 2016, he goes with me on 96% of my adventures and trips.
-Together we have travelled to 11 countries: Austria, Slovenia, Sweden, Croatia, Poland, Belgium, Holland, Germany, Bosnia, Italy and Denmark.
-Sp far!.
+Together we have travelled to 16 countries including Austria, Slovenia, Sweden, Switzerland, Croatia, Poland, Belgium, Holland, Germany, Hungary, Bosnia, Italy, France, Denmark, and Spain.
+So far!.

 If you are thinking about having a pet, visit the webpage of your closest animal shelter.
 The love that these animals give you back is priceless.